ShakedLub/FreeViewing/README.md

 condition = 2 creates high level maps for the preregistration control with OSIE objects only, and non Mondrian fixation maps 	without blinks.

-(B) **Run\_CreateLowLevelMaps2.m** - creates low level maps type 2 that define the low level regions in the region analysis.
+**1.3.5.2.** **Run\_CreateLowLevelMaps2.m** - creates low level maps type 2 that define the low level regions in the region analysis.
 The maps are created based on Itti \& Koch's saliency model from Smiler.
 These maps are used in the main analysis.

-(C) **Run\_CreateLowLevelMaps1.m** - creates low level maps type 1 that define the low level regions in the region analysis.
+**1.3.5.3.** **Run\_CreateLowLevelMaps1.m** - creates low level maps type 1 that define the low level regions in the region analysis.
 The maps are created based on Itti \& Koch's saliency model from saliencytoolbox.
 These maps are used in low level type 1 analysis.

 ####

-##### Data about packages and codes downloaded from the internet:
+### 1.4.
+Data about packages and codes downloaded from the internet:

+###### Location:

-Location: FreeViewing\\ExpMain\\Analysis\\AnalysisFolders\\Code
+FreeViewing\\ExpMain\\Analysis\\AnalysisFolders\\Code

-**#breakxaxis**
+**1.4.1. breakxaxis**
 code for creating a break in the x axis in a plot for better visualization.
 Peter, Break X Axis .
 MATLAB Central File Exchange (2024). https://www.mathworks.com/matlabcentral/fileexchange/42905-break-x-axis.

-**#Itti\&Koch\_WalthersSaliencyToolbox\_L**
+**1.4.2.** **Itti\&Koch\_WalthersSaliencyToolbox\_L**
 Sailencytoolbox used to create low level regions for the region analysis in low level type 1 control analysis, based on Itti\&Koch's saliency model.
 Version 2.3 is used.

 D. Walther, C. Koch, Modeling attention to salient proto-objects.
 Neural Networks 19,  1395–1407 (2006).

-**#myBinomTest**
+**1.4.3. myBinomTest**
 code for calculating a binomial test, used to test the accuracy in the objective awareness test with a binomial distribution.

-Matthew Nelson, myBinomTest(s,n,p,Sided) .
-MATLAB Central File Exchange (2022). 	https://www.mathworks.com/matlabcentral/fileexchange/24813-	mybinomtest-s-n-p-sided.
+Matthew Nelson, myBinomTest(s,n,p,Sided).
+MATLAB Central File Exchange (2022). https://www.mathworks.com/matlabcentral/fileexchange/24813-mybinomtest-s-n-p-sided.

-**#RainCloudPlot**
+**1.4.4.
+RainCloudPlot**
-code for creating rain cloud plots
+code for creating rain cloud plots.

 M. Allen, D. Poggiali, K. Whitaker, T. R. Marshall, J. van Langen, R. A. Kievit, Raincloud plots: a multi-platform tool for robust data visualization.
 Wellcome Open Res 4 (2021).

 In addition to downloading the rain cloud plots code, the following codes were also downloaded, and located in tutorial\_matlab folder:

 a. cbrewer: colorbrewer schemes for matlab

 from: https://uk.mathworks.com/matlabcentral/fileexchange/34087-cbrewer-colorbrewer-schemes-for-matlab

 b.
 Robust\_Statistical\_Toolbox

 from: https://github.com/CPernet/Robust\_Statistical\_Toolbox

-Inside the folder tutorial\_matlab I added the following codes: (based on existing codes)
+Inside the folder tutorial\_matlab I added the following codes (based on existing codes): raincloud\_plot\_big\_circles.m, rm\_raincloud\_dots\_different\_sizes.m, rm\_raincloud\_dots\_different\_sizes\_two\_groups.m

-1. raincloud\_plot\_big\_circles.m
-2. rm\_raincloud\_dots\_different\_sizes.m

-**#Smiler**
+**1.4.5.
+Smiler**

 toolbox used to create low level regions for the region analysis in the main analysis, based on Itti\&Koch's saliency model.

 C. Wloka, T. Kunić, I. Kotseruba, R. Fahimi, N. Frosst, N. D. B. Bruce, J. K. Tsotsos, SMILER: Saliency Model Implementation Library for Experimental Research. arXiv Prepr, doi: https://doi.org/10.48550/arXiv.1812.08848 (2018).

-**#TreeBH**
+**1.4.6.
+TreeBH**
 tree BH method for correcting for multiple comparisons in all the manuscript.
 This code is an in-house code used in Mudrik's lab.

-**#stdshade**
+**1.4.7.stdshade**
 code for creating std shade in plots Simon Musall (2026). stdshade (https://www.mathworks.com/matlabcentral/fileexchange/29534-stdshade), MATLAB Central File Exchange.
 Retrieved April 5, 2026.